kurtlogan/three-reasons/PITCHME.md

 ## Determinism

-   - Each input has the same output
+   - Every input has the same output
    - Easy to test

 ---